 After dropping your bags at the hotel, take a stroll around town to stretch your legs after the long journey.
-Unlike the busy streets of Mandalay and Yangon, Hsipaw’s roads see little traffic- only the occasional motorbike or cow- so it’s a pleasant town for wandering.
-Make your way to the banks of the Dohktawaddy River, a tranquil waterway that cuts through the rice paddies like a glimmering ribbon.
+Unlike the busy streets of Mandalay and Yangon, Hsipaw’s roads see little traffic–only the occasional motorbike or cow–so it’s a pleasant town for wandering around.
+Make your way to the banks of the Myitnge River, a tranquil waterway that cuts through the rice paddies like a glimmering ribbon.
 Watch the sunset here before continuing your walk through town, perhaps stopping in a local restaurant for a cold beer and a plate of noodles before returning to the hotel for a good night of sleep.

 Fueling up for an adventure

 The true beauty of Hsipaw is its countryside so a full day outdoor adventure is highly recommended.
-You may wish to skip breakfast at the hotel and instead walk to one of many small food stalls selling Shan khao sway, a popular local breakfast.
+You may wish to skip breakfast at the hotel and instead walk to one of many small food stalls selling Shan khao swe, a popular local breakfast.
 The combination of noodles, tender meat and yummy herbs is filling and provides loads of energy for the morning’s activities.
-Wash this down with cup of freshly brewed green tea grown in the surrounding hills- this is truly a ‘local’ drink!
+Wash this down with a cup of freshly brewed green tea grown in the surrounding hills–this is truly a “local” breakfast!

 Rice paddies and ancient ruins

 With a belly-full of noodles, it’s time to hit the trails.
 A short walk takes you through rice paddies and fields growing seasonal crops.
-Depending on the time of year, you may see farmers at work using oxen and water buffalos rather than machines to tend the fields.
-Amid the countryside lie a series of old brick ruins that have earned the nickname ‘Little Bagan’.
+Depending on the time of year, you may see farmers at work using oxen and water buffaloes rather than machines to tend the fields.
+Amid the countryside, lies a series of old brick ruins that have earned the nickname “Little Bagan.”
 Although not quite as impressive as the real thing, Hsipaw’s monuments are well worth the walk and are extremely photogenic.

-After this sightseeing stop, continue exploring the countryside.
+After this sightseeing, stop and continue exploring the countryside.
 There are plenty of options and the route you chose is based on your personal interests and fitness level.
-Waterfalls, hilltop pagodas with fabulous views and charming rural villages are waiting to be discovered.
+Waterfalls, hilltop pagodas with fabulous views, and charming rural villages are waiting to be discovered.

 On your second day of your Hsipaw tour, opt for a softer adventure!
-Board a motorized boat and cruise along the scenic Dohktawaddy River for a half day.
-Relax and enjoy the views, catching glimpses of buffalo lazing by the water’s edge and kids playing in the fields.
+Board a motorized boat and cruise along the scenic Myitnge River for a half day.
+Relax and enjoy the views…catching glimpses of buffaloes grazing by the water’s edge and kids playing in the fields.

 Choose your next adventure

 The adventure doesn’t have to end in Hsipaw!
-If you want to travel even further off the beaten track, an overnight trek from Hsipaw into the highlands is a great option.
-Or head to nearby Lashio or Kyauk Me where more villages can be explored on foot or by bike.
-If your craving for adventure has been satiated by your Hsipaw tour then the former royal capital of Mandalay is a five to six hour drive to the south.
-No matter which direction you chose to travel, be sure to stay awake as the roads leading away from Hsipaw are filled with stunning views.
+If you want to travel even further off the beaten track, an overnight hike from Hsipaw into the highlands is a great option.
+Or, head to nearby Lashio or Kyauk Me where more villages can be explored on foot or by bike.
+If your craving for adventure has been satiated by your Hsipaw tour, then the former royal capital of Mandalay is a 5-6 hour drive to the south.
+No matter which direction you choose to travel, be sure to stay awake as the roads leading away from Hsipaw are filled with stunning views.